golimonkey/GameLauncher/README.md

 The program is portable.

 By default the program displays my games, I left them as an example.
 To customize the game list (it is very simple) you need to do the folowing:

 Put your shortcuts in the "Shortcuts" folder and icons for games/programs in the "PNGs" folder.
-Icons must have the same name as shortcuts and must also be in .png format with 256x256 resolution.
+Icons must have the same name as shortcuts and must also be in .png format.

+You can also add and remove games with right click context menu and change icons by selecting any .png image.

 The program generates a game list from shortcuts and PNGs at startup.